Transylvania University: Campus Center

-The Campus Center was dedicated in October 2021 where William T. Young, Sr., whom the original Campus Center was named for, and William T. Young, Jr. were recognized for their many contributions to the university over the years.
-Both served time as chairman of the Board of the Trustees at Transylvania.
-To commemorate the contributions of the family, portraits of both Youngs adorn a wall of the new Center.
+The Campus Center was dedicated in October 2021 where William T. Young Sr., whom the original Campus Center was named for, and William T. Young Jr. were recognized for their many contributions to the university over the years.
+Both chaired the Transylvania Board of Trustees.
+Portraits of both Youngs adorn a wall of the new Center to commemorate the family's contributions.

 Academics

-Transylvania has a selective and international admission process.
+According to U.S. News & World Report, Transylvania University has an acceptance rate of 92%.
+Accepted applicants have an SAT score range (25th–75th percentile) of 1050–1360.
 Transylvania presently offers 46 majors and 37 minors and many pre-professional tracks spread among four divisions: Fine Arts, Humanities, Natural Sciences & Mathematics and Social Sciences.
-It offers such majors as Philosophy, Politics, and Economics (PPE) and Writing, Rhetoric, and Communication (WRC), as well as interdisciplinary studies, or the ability of students to design their own majors.
+It offers such majors as Philosophy, Politics, and Economics (PPE) and Writing, Rhetoric, and Communication (WRC), as well as interdisciplinary studies, or the ability of students to design their majors.

 In 2018, Transylvania became the first of Kentucky's liberal arts colleges to partner with the Peace Corps to establish a Peace Corps Prep program, a diversity-oriented program designed to prepare undergraduates for international development fieldwork and potential Peace Corps service.

-Transylvania also announced a partnership with Appalachian Regional Healthcare to incentivize students from Eastern Kentucky and West Virginia who are interested in healthcare, whether as a practitioner or administrator, to attend Transylvania.
+Transylvania also partnered with Appalachian Regional Healthcare to incentivize students from Eastern Kentucky and West Virginia interested in healthcare, whether as a practitioner or administrator, to attend Transylvania.
 Students who participate will return to their home region and communities to work for ARH post-graduation.